Collins College of Hospitality Management

 The Collins College of Hospitality Management is a college part of the California State Polytechnic University, Pomona (Cal Poly Pomona).
 Founded in 1973, it was the first hospitality management studies program in California and its thousand students make it the largest such school in the state.
 As of 2010, The Collins College of Hospitality Management is ranked third in the nation by restaurant executives.
-Andrew Hale Feinstein is Dean and James A. Collins Distinguished Chair.
+Margie Ferree Jones serves as dean of the college and the James A. Collins Distinguished Chair.
 With approximately 1,400 undergraduate students, the college is the largest of its kind in the country.

 Name

 The official name of the college is The Collins College of Hospitality Management, with the definite article The part of the college's official name.
 Publications such as the Los Angeles Times and Cal Poly Pomona's electronic magazine PolyCentric have referred to the college without The as part of the name.

 Admissions

 Admissions to The Collins College are on a rolling basis along with all other colleges at the university.